src-d/guide/engineering/licensing.md

 > Variants of GPLv3, such as AGPLv3 or LGPLv3 can be used under request and on a per case basis.

 ## Re-license
-In case if a code is copied between src-d projects covered by different licenses, src-d emploees are entitled to relicense the code as needed among those projects, if all the code was written by src-d emploees.
+In case if a code is copied between src-d projects covered by different licenses, src-d employees are entitled to relicense the code as needed among those projects, if all the code was written by src-d employees.
 THIS CANNOT BE DONE WITH 3RD PARTY CODE.

 ## Developer Certificate of Origin